-- (1) Includes 33,333,334 shares which will be sold in this offering at an initial offering price of \$15.00 per share for net proceeds of approximately \$467.75 million after deducting the underwriters' commission and estimated organization and offering expenses of approximately \$1.0 million and the concurrent offering to Annaly of 9.8% of our common stock.
-We will repurchase the 1,000 shares currently owned by Annaly at the same \$1.00 per share price Annaly purchased them.
+- (1) Assumes 33,333,334 shares will be sold in this offering at an initial offering price of \$15.00 per share for net proceeds of approximately \$469.0 million after deducting the underwriters' commission and estimated organization and offering expenses of approximately \$1.0 million and the concurrent offering to Annaly of 9.8% of our common stock.
+We will repurchase the 1,000 shares currently owned by Annaly at the same \$1.00 per share Annaly purchased them.
 The shares sold to Annaly will be sold at the offering price without payment of any underwriters' commission.
-See "Use of Proceeds." - (2) Does not include the underwriters' option to purchase or place up to 5,000,000 additional shares. - (3) Includes 3,621,581 shares of our common stock which Annaly will purchase for an aggregate purchase price of \$54,323,715 in a concurrent offering to Annaly. - (4) Does not include 1,301,000 shares of restricted common stock approved as grants pursuant to our equity incentive plan. - (5) Upon the successful completion of this offering, we will reimburse our Manager for all costs incurred in connection with our formation, organization and this offering, which are expected to be \$1.0 million.
+See "Use of Proceeds." - (2) Does not include the underwriters' option to purchase or place up to 5,000,000 additional shares. - (3) Does not include the payment of a discretionary amount to the underwriters of up to 0.25% of the aggregate proceeds raised from sales of shares sold in the offering based on the underwriters' performance in relation to the offering. - (4) Does not include 1,301,000 shares of restricted common stock approved as grants pursuant to our equity incentive plan. - (5) Upon the successful completion of this offering, we will reimburse our Manager for all costs incurred in connection with our formation, organization and this offering, which are expected to be \$1.0 million.